Measurement Quantum Cellular Automata and Anomalies in Floquet Codes: Introduction

-A crucial difference between the measurement versus the unitary case is that the quantum degrees of freedom do not necessarily form a product operator algebra.
-In the standard QCA formulation, the operator algebra is a product of individual local algebra living on a lattice.
-Here, the MQCA is defined over the logical operator algebra of a stabilizer/gauge group, which in many interesting cases do not factor into a product of local algebra.
+A crucial difference between the measurement versus unitary case is that the degrees of freedom do not necessarily form a product operator algebra.
+In the standard QCA formulation, the operator algebra is a tensor product of simple local algebras, each living on a lattice site.
+Here, the MQCA is defined over the logical operator algebra of a Pauli stabilizer/gauge group, which in many interesting cases do not have a tensor product structure.
 Some of our examples occur at the boundary of a two-dimensional topological stabilizer group.
-The unitary QCA is a special case of the MQCA; this means that MQCA covers a richer set of dynamics than its unitary counterpart.
+The unitary QCA, if Clifford, is a special case of the MQCA.
+Hence, the MQCA covers a richer set of dynamics than its unitary counterpart.
 As such, the MQCA index is a generalization of the GNVW index for Clifford quantum cellular automata.

-While a FDUC must have trivial GNVW invariant, the analogous case is not true for a PLRMC.
-A finite depth, locally reversible measurement circuit can implement qubit translations along an infinite chain.
+While shallow unitary circuits must have trivial GNVW invariant, the analogous case is not true for locally reversible measurement cycles.
+A finite depth, locally reversible measurement cycle can implement qubit translations along an infinite chain.
 Our example, illustrated in Fig.~\ref{fig:teleportation_schematic}, consists of repeated application of the quantum teleportation protocol~\cite{BBCJPW}.
-The effect of the circuit is to teleport the qubit at site $j$ to that at $j+1$; this circuit has MQCA index of 1.
+The effect of the circuit is to teleport the qubit at site $j$ to that at $j+1$; this circuit has the MQCA index~$1$.
 The first main result of this paper is that the MQCA index of any one-dimensonal system is always an integer.
-Phrased in terms of the logical algebra, every qubit degree of freedom can be characterized by a pair of anticommuting operators, say $X_j$ and $Z_j$ for site $j$. \footnote{More precisely, every logical qubit provides two additional basis vectors to the Pauli logical group.} The translation circuit transforms these operators, up to a sign, to $X_{j+1}$ and $Z_{j+1}$ respectively.
+In terms of logical algebras this means that every relevant degree of freedom can be characterized by a pair of anticommuting operators, say $X_j$ and $Z_j$ localized around a site~$j$.
+The translation circuit transforms these operators, up to a sign, to $X_{j+1}$ and $Z_{j+1}$ respectively.
 The MQCA index precisely measures the flow of these operators.